 The workshop is much more than four weeks of online learning.
 Why?
 Well …

-Finding potential business coaching clients is hard, time-consuming work.
+Finding potential business coaching clients seems like hard, time-consuming work.
 You’re posting on social media, sending emails, networking and more.

 So, understandably, many coaches wonder how they’ll make time to create even more content, and how they’ll make sure it’s worth the effort.